 - Minor inconvenience - minor illness or mishap that has only a few days impact.

 For more information please see the Students Special consideration web page.

-- Students who commenced their minor thesis Semester 1, 2017: Thesis due Friday October 6, 2017
+- Students who commenced their minor thesis Semester 1, 2018: final submission date is Friday October 5, 2018

 Thesis declaration form

 - Master of Art Curatorship

 - Master of Creative Writing, Publishing and Editing